 Purchase one planner.
 Commit to writing down your to do list and any appointments for the next day the night before (or earlier).
 And then go over your weekly schedule every Sunday evening.
 Don’t make this something fancy.
 You’ll be much more likely to succeed if you do one thing and stick to it over time. 🙂

-More Daily Planner Options for 2017
+More Daily Planner Options

 In my search for the perfect daily planner, I’ve come across several that may be perfect for you!
 Some of them I’ve tried and some of them not, but you choose which one fits your needs perfectly!